danielgustafsson/pgci/src/backend/storage/lmgr/README-SSI.md

  - T2 committed before T3 started (otherwise, T3 would get aborted
                                    because of an update conflict)

-          o That means T0 committed before T3 started, and therefore there can't be a rw-conflict from T3 to T0.
+- That means T0 committed before T3 started, and therefore there can't be a rw-conflict from T3 to T0.

-          o So in all cases, we don't need the T1 -> T3 edge to recognize cycles.
+- So in all cases, we don't need the T1 -> T3 edge to recognize cycles.
 Therefore it's not necessary for T1's SIREAD lock on the original tuple version to cover later versions as well.